-I was surprised that a few books were hard to find and possibly out of print and that the list was organized just by alphabetical order.
-I spent more time than I’d like to admit rearranging the list into categories ?
+I was surprised that a few books were hard to find and possibly even out of print.
+And, since the list was organized in alphabetical order, I spent more time than I’d like to admit rearranging the list into categories.

-My newly organized booklist is broken down by these categories – ethics, general organizing, learning styles, niches, Professional Organizing career guides, productivity, and project management.
-I recommend reading something from each category to diversify your understanding of the many challenges organizers and their clients face.
+I recommend reading a book from each category to help diversify your understanding of the many challenges organizers and their clients face.

-I’ve created a checklist and organized all the books by categories and uploaded that as a bonus in my Introduction to Professional Organizing course.
-If you are already a student in that course you will see that now added into your online portal.
+I’ve also created a checklist and organized all the books by categories as a bonus in my Introduction to Professional Organizing course.
+If you are already a student in that course you will see that added into your online portal.

 If you are not a student yet, I would love for you to join me.
 My goal with the course is to give you enough tools so that you are confident enough to start taking clients right away!

 If you prefer to watch my YouTube video on the recommended reading list for professional organizers, click the video below.
 Otherwise, keep scrolling to read on!

 Recommended Reading List from BCPO® (the Board of Certification for Professional Organizers)